2024 Animal Welfare Benchmark Report

 Embrace an always-on approach to improve the conversion of high-value donors to mid-level or major supporters.
 A focus on growing sustainer programs is another way animal welfare organizations can continue to incrementally improve donor value.

-In the following sections, we’ll review the data from 2023 and close the report with a more detailed look at future recommendations for growth.
+In the following sections, we’ll review the data from 2023.

 What we measured